iterative/dvc.org/static/docs/use-cases/data-registries.md

 Changes not staged for commit:
 ...
 	modified:   music/songs.dvc
+$ git commit -am "Add 1,000 more songs to music/ dataset."
 ```

 Iterating on this process for several datasets can give shape to a robust